This post contains affiliate links. You can view my disclosure here.

 Now – why are keystone habits so important?

 Keystone habits are important for many reasons.
-Like I said, one of the biggest reasons is that they create a sort of domino effect.
+As I said, one of the biggest reasons is that they create a sort of domino effect.
 You develop a positive habit, and pretty soon you’ll notice many other little positive habits follow, like a chain reaction.
 Developing effective keystone habits can change – and improve – your whole life.

 1. Regularly setting goals